nal060/f5tts-interp/README.md

 `model/` - copy of f5-tts model code with extra comments explaining everything

-right now we can handle block outputs and ffn layers, later well dig into attention matrices and pre-projection outputs but this is enough to start doing real research
+right now we can handle block outputs and ffn layers, later well dig into attention matrices and pre-projection outputs etc